 Our Award-Winning Training Programme

-As a result of grant funding, we can train unemployed people in both our Barnsley and Leeds warehouses.
-Over an 8-week period we provide on-the-job experience in a food logistics operation and accredited Forklift truck training in a Gold Standard warehouse.
+As a result of grant funding from some amazing partners, we can train unemployed people in our Barnsley and Leeds warehouses.
+Over an 8-week period we provide on-the-job experience in a food logistics operation, mentoring and accredited forklift truck permit training in a Gold Standard warehouse.

-At Royal Mencap we have referred people to the course that will gain the skills and confidence that they desperately lack to help them move forward into employment.
+“The Employability project is a fantastic resource for people of all ages.
+At Royal Mencap we have referred people to gain the skills and confidence that they desperately lack to help them move forward into employment.

 Rebbecca Burrell, Employment Facilitator at Royal Mencap

-To find out more about this opportunity please contact Mark Hague our Training Manager: firstname.lastname@example.org
+To find out more about this opportunity please contact Mark Hague our Training Manager on: firstname.lastname@example.org